-H. G. Callaway has a PhD in philosophy from Temple University and has taught at American and European universities and at the University of Ibadan.
+H. G. Callaway has a PhD in philosophy from Temple University and is an independent scholar.

 William James, Functional Psychology, and Radical Empiricism

 Does ‘Consciousness’ Exist?

 The Place of Affectional Facts in a World of Pure Experience

 The Essence of Humanism